 Non Invasive Oxygen Reserve Index (ORI) Measurement via Pulse Co-Oximetry in Pediatric Patients

-Patient demographics (age, height and weight) will be collected for 200 consecutive patients presenting for surgical procedures which would require intubation.
+Patient demographics (age and weight) will be collected for 200 consecutive patients presenting for surgical procedures which would require intubation or LMa placement.

-For each patient enrolled in this study, up to 6 pulse co-oximeter sensors, either FDa cleared pulse co-oximeter sensors or investigational pulse co-oximeter sensors (Masimo, irvine Ca), will be placed on the subject's fingers and/or toes prior to induction of anesthesia and connected to the Masimo Radical-7 (Masimo, irvine Ca).
-The monitor will then be connected to a laptop. oxygen saturation and the oRi will be recorded continuously on automated data collection software from the time of the placement of the sensor up through discharge from the Post anesthesia Recovery unit (PaCu). oxygen will be administered according to the general anesthesia airway management sequence detailed below.
+For each patient enrolled in this study, up to 6 pulse co-oximeter sensors, either FDa cleared pulse co-oximeter sensors or investigational pulse co-oximeter sensors (Masimo, irvine Ca), will be placed on the subject's fingers, toes, and/or nose prior to induction of anesthesia and connected to the Masimo Radical-7 (Masimo, irvine Ca).
+The monitor will then be connected to a laptop. oxygen saturation and the oxygen Reserve index (oRi) will be recorded continuously on automated data collection (aDC) software from the time that sensors placed on the patient are connected to the Radical-7 monitor to study completion as defined in the following sections of this protocol. oxygen will be administered according to the general anesthesia airway management sequence detailed below.

 The laryngoscopy and intubations will be performed as standard of care by the study investigators who are faculty anesthesiologists or by the mid-level/mid-level trainee or fellow/resident working with them.
 When SPo2% reaches 96%, the patient will be reconnected to the anesthesia circuit and ventilated with 100% o2 through either the eTT or LMa.